Old Smithville Hospital Demolition Under Investigation for Asbestos Air Pollution

 Criticism has mounted against 110 Smithville, LLC, alleging financial impropriety and environmental negligence.
 A significant portion of the project's funding, sourced from TIF funds, has drawn ire for diverting resources away from local public schools.
 "This development by 110 Smithville, LLC, took TIF money away from our public schools and is not protecting our community!" voiced concerned residents.

 Further fueling controversy are allegations of political favoritism.
-Eric Craig, a member of 110 Smithville, LLC, reportedly donated $10,000 to Mayor Boley's campaign in 2024.
-Shortly after the election, the City of Smithville controversially transferred three city-owned land parcels to 110 Smithville, LLC, raising eyebrows about potential conflicts of interest.
+Eric Craig, an owner of 110 Smithville, LLC, reportedly donated $10,000 to Mayor Damion Boley's campaign in 2024.
+Shortly after the election, the City of Smithville controversially sold three city-owned land parcels to 110 Smithville, LLC, raising eyebrows about potential conflicts of interest.
+Allegations have been made that the Smithville City Council did properly vet the development company before approving it for TIF appropriations.

 Eric Craig pictured in the back of the abolished complex